Sean Miller: Arizona

 After Gonzaga's home loss to BYU on February 28, 2015, Arizona claimed the longest active home winning streak in D-I men's college basketball.
-Arizona defeated #13 Utah in Salt Lake City the same day, winning its share of the Pac-12 regular season title.
-After three losses to Pac-12 arch-rival Arizona State, Oregon State, and UNLV, Arizona won their third outright Pac-12 regular season championship title under Miller's leadership (Arizona's 14th Pac-12 regular season title, and 27th conference title overall).
-The Wildcats completed their sixth ever 30+ win season (3rd under Miller) and won their first Pac-12 Tournament title (5th overall) since 2002.
-In the 2015 NCAA tournament, the Wildcats would fall to Wisconsin for the second consecutive year in the Elite Eight, 85–78, finishing the season with a 34–4 record overall, 16–2 in Pac-12.
+Arizona defeated #13 Utah in Salt Lake City the same day, winning a share of the Pac-12 regular season title.
+After losses to Arizona State, Oregon State, and UNLV, Arizona won their third outright Pac-12 regular season championship title under Miller's leadership (its 14th Pac-12 regular-season title and 27th conference title overall).
+The Wildcats completed their sixth 30+ win season (third under Miller) and won their first Pac-12 Tournament title (5th overall) since 2002.
+In the 2015 NCAA tournament, the Wildcats fell to Wisconsin for the second consecutive year in the Elite Eight, 85–78, finishing with a 34–4 record overall, 16–2 in Pac-12.

-During the 2016–2017 he signed an extension through the 2022 season as the head coach of the Arizona Wildcats.
-Miller has the 4th best conference winning percentage of any coach with at least 100 conference wins percentage only behind John Wooden, Lute Olson & Jim Harrick.
-He is tied for 20th in career conference victories at 107.
+During the 2016–17 season, he signed an extension with Arizona through the 2022 season.
 On March 6, Miller won his 3rd Pac-12 Coach of the Year honor, second most in school history.
-Miller's Wildcats finished the Pac-12 regular season with a record of 27–4 plus a 16–2 in conference play which was good enough for co-champions 15th in school history & 2 seed in the Pac-12 tournament.
-They went on to defeat 7 seed Colorado, 3 seed Ucla & overall 1 seed Oregon for the Pac-12 Conference Championship, its 6th in school history and second under Miller.
-During the NCAA Selection process Miller and the Wildcats received a 2 seed in the West Region.
-They defeated 15 seed North Dakota 100–62 to reach the round of 32, 7 seed Saint Mary's 69–60 to reach the schools 19th sweet 16 where they lost to 11 seed Xavier in the West regional Semi-Final in San Jose, 71–73.
+Miller's Wildcats finished the Pac-12 regular season 27–4, including 16–2 in conference play, which was good enough to become conference co-champions.
+Miller and the Wildcats received a two-seed in the West Region, losing to 11-seed Xavier in the Sweet 16 in San Jose, 73–71.